 An annual award presented for a nonfiction work that reflects the finest contemporary humanities-based scholarship on any topic.

-Established in 2008, the IHR Transdisciplinary Book Award is presented for a non-fiction work that exemplifies transdisciplinary, socially engaged humanities-based scholarship.
-The award recognizes and celebrates humanities faculty authors from ASU and around the U.S. and the substantial body of transdisciplinary humanistic research reflected in their publications.
-Every year the IHR honors a work of academic non-fiction by a humanities faculty member, alternating years between ASU faculty and faculty from around the world.
+Established in 2008, the IHR Book Award is presented for a non-fiction work of humanities-based scholarship.
+The award recognizes and celebrates humanities faculty authors from ASU and around the U.S. and the substantial body of humanistic research reflected in their publications.

 Beautiful Wasteland: The Rise of Detroit as America's Postindustrial Frontier reveals the contemporary story of Detroit’s rebirth as an upcycled version of the American Dream, which has long imagined access to work, home and upward mobility as race-neutral projects.
 Rebecca Kinney tackles key questions about the future of postindustrial America, and shows how the narratives of Detroit’s history are deeply steeped in material and ideological investments in whiteness.
 As cities around the country reckon with their own postindustrial landscapes, she cautions that development that elides considerations of race and class will only continue to replicate uneven access to the city for the poor, working class and people of color.